jamauro/method/README.md

 # Method

-Method is an easy way to create `methods` with Optimistic UI for Meteor apps.
+Method is an easy way to create Meteor `methods` with Optimistic UI.
 It's built with Meteor 3.0 in mind.
-It's meant to be a drop in replacement for Meteor's [Validated Method](https://github.com/meteor/validated-method) and comes with additional features:
+It's meant to be a drop in replacement for [Validated Method](https://github.com/meteor/validated-method) and comes with additional features:

 * Global before and after hooks for methods
 * Pipe a series of functions